- Compact, water pressure-tight design

-Biological processThe target of the biological process is to remove organic, biodegradable substances via the metabolism of microorganisms and related biochemical processes.
+Biological processThe target of the biological process in wastewater treatment is to remove organic, biodegradable substances via the metabolism of microorganisms and related biochemical processes.

 EqualizationThe task of mixing in the equalization process is to blend the wastewater in order to prevent sedimentation, stratification and odor formation.
 It may also be necessary to mix and homogenize wastewater streams that arrive from different sources.
 Because the water level in the equalization tanks varies significantly and can sometimes be very low, high demands are placed upon the mixers.

 SelectorThe purpose of the selector tank is to control and limit the growth of filamentous bacteria, and then to enhance the sedimentation ability of the sludge.
 Sulzer provides a number of solutions for creating optimal conditions in the selector.